-MentorLink provides a way for UB School of Management students to contact alumni and friends of the school who are interested in helping students with their career exploration and planning.
+The Career Connector Network is the university's system that allows students to seek mentors.
+It provides a way for UB School of Management students (and other UB students) to contact alumni and friends of the University who are interested in helping students with their career exploration and planning.

 The mentor's role is to volunteer their time and knowledge.
 They serve as guides, advisors, idea generators and information providers.
-They may serve as a source of job leads or industry contacts but they are not recruiters and should not be expected to "get jobs" for students.
+They may serve as a source of job leads or industry contacts, but they are not recruiters and should not be expected to "get jobs" for students.

 Students can search the Career Connector Network for mentors based on various preferences (function, industry, employer, location, field of study).
 In addition, the mentor can establish how many consultations (students they would like to chat with) are allowed per month.
 The student will initiate contact through the network.
 After the initial contact, it is up to the mentor on how to communicate with the student.
 Often, subsequent contacts occur; mentors will let students know whether email, telephone or face-to-face contact best fit into their schedule.